Aliases for KLRC2 Gene

 GeneCards Summary for KLRC2 Gene

-KLRC2 (Killer Cell Lectin-Like Receptor Subfamily C, Member 2) is a Protein Coding gene.
+KLRC2 (Killer Cell Lectin Like Receptor C2) is a Protein Coding gene.
 Diseases associated with KLRC2 include hypersensitivity syndrome, carbamazepine-induced and behcet's disease.
 Among its related pathways are Immune System and Immune response Role of DAP12 receptors in NK cells.
 GO annotations related to this gene include transmembrane signaling receptor activity and MHC class I protein complex binding.
 An important paralog of this gene is KLRC1.

 UniProtKB/Swiss-Prot for KLRC2 Gene